ashepherd/film-journal/_posts/2023-12-06-2023-xmas-challenge-worst-santa.md

 {% include image.html id="indians" style="max-height: 300px" %}

 Gary plays an over-the-hill, truck-driving grunge fan in the year 2000.
-This Eddie Vedder on bath salts is brutish, egotistical, and clueless who demonstrates zero skills to lead a crew in criminal activity saves for TWO qualifications
+This Eddie Vedder on bath salts is brutish, egotistical, and clueless who demonstrates zero skills to lead a crew in criminal activity save for TWO qualifications

 1. an uncanny ability steer an Oldsmobile Cutlass on the snowy Michigan backroads, and;
 2. ......he is an expert **dart chucker**.